Interpolation inequality and some applications: Introduction

-As $p_2$ is subcritical, we will be able to employ a delicate boot strap argument using local $L^q$-$W^{2r,q}$-regularity to derive estimate \eqref{zz1}.
-One can also derive estimate \eqref{hdds} in the supercritical case $\frac{n+2r}{n-2r}<p_1\leq p_2,$ but it is not clear which procedure would be helpful to derive explicit universal estimate.
-Regarding the $p$-polyharmonic equation, similar estimate of \eqref{hdds} could be also established.
-However, we do not dispose to any $L^q$-regularity result to employ a boot strap procedure except the subcritical $p$-laplacian Dirichlet boundary-value problem in a bounded domain where explicit $L^{\infty}$-bounds of finite Morse index solutions are obtained under similar assumptions of $(h_1)$-$(h_2)$\,\cite{KA} and which extends the result of \cite{lec} with $p=2,$ where it was shown that the $L^\infty$ norm evolves less rapidity than a polynomial growth on $i(u).$ Particularly, when the nonlinearity $f$ is close to the critical power as $f(s)=\frac{|s|^\frac{ 4}{n-2}s }{\ln(s^2+2)},$ it has been proven in \cite{HHM} that the $L^\infty$ norm has an exponential growth on $i(u)$.\,Also, in \cite{HMY} the authors examined the influence of the type boundary conditions involving the biharmonic and triharmonic problems to provide similar polynomial growth estimate of \cite{KA, lec}.
-The general higher order case $r\geq 4,$ is harder to achieve since we need to carefully handle some local interior estimate, especially near the boundary.
+As $p_2$ is subcritical, we used a delicate boot strap argument to end the proof of Theorem \ref{univ}. \,Note that estimate \eqref{hdds} holds when \,$\frac{n+2r}{n-2r}<p_1\leq p_2,$\, but it is not clear which procedure would be helpful to derive \eqref{zz1}\footnote{ Note that the boot strap argument requires a subcritical growth.}. \, Also, inequality \eqref{hdds} could be extended to solutions of the $p$-polyharmonic equation .\,However, we do not dispose to any $L^q$-regularity result to star the boot strap procedure. \,Regarding the case of bounded domain, explicit \,$L^{\infty}$-bounds of finite Morse index solutions of the second order Dirichlet boundary-value problem has been obtained in \cite{HHM, KA, lec} under similar assumptions of \,$(h_1)$-$(h_4)$ which improve the a priori $L^\infty$-estimates stated in \cite{BL2, HRS2}.\, Also, in \cite{HMY} the authors examined the influence of the type boundary conditions involving the biharmonic and triharmonic problems to provide similar explicit \,$L^{\infty}$-bounds.
+The general higher order case $r\geq 4,$ is more difficult since some needed local interior estimates near the boundary are so hard to achieve.\\ This paper is organized as follows: Section 2 is devoted to the proofs of Lemmas \ref{00} and \ref{t1}.
+In section 3, we give the proof of Theorem \ref{univ}.
+In appendix C, we provide the proof of local $L^p$-$W^{2r,p}$\, estimate. \\In the following, $C $ (respectively $C_\varepsilon$) denotes always generic positive constants depending only on $(n,p,r,k,m)$ (respectively on $(\varepsilon, n,p, r,m)$) which could be changed from one line to another.